mbof/hxsync/README.md

 ## Development server

+First-time installation: after cloning this repository, run `npm install` from the project directory to fetch the required modules.

 Run `ng serve --serve-path hx` for a dev server.
 Navigate to `http://localhost:4200/hx`.
 The application will automatically reload if you change any of the source files.